Futures trading and online committy trading at Fort Wealth Trading Company LLC

 The stock prices were so high in fact, that George Ure has written at www.urbansurvival.com, "If the Dow were to have its same purchasing power today, as it did in the year 2000, it would have to be at nearly 14,000!"

 As the “internet bubble” collapsed, other investments became vogue.
-The “housing bubble” encouraged excessive speculation in residential housing and stories of “house flipping” were widespread - despite predictions that things would ‘end badly’ – which we can see some evidence of today.
+The “housing bubble” encouraged excessive speculation in residential housing and stories of “house flipping” were widespread - despite predictions that things would ‘end badly’ – which we see ample evidence of in recent headlines about the housing bubble's collapse.

-We believe that in 2005, commodities may have entered into a new bull market phase, especially as it relates to precious metals and grains.
+We believe today, some commodities may have entered into a new bull market phase.

 The driving forces are in the headlines almost every day and are reported on leading financial web sites such as Jim Sinclair’s, www.jsmineset.com.
 Oil seems to be going up due to Middle East tensions.
-Grains are going up due to increased interest in ethanol production.
-And precious metals are holding their intrinsic value which means they appear to be appreciating quickly, due to the falling purchasing power in the international marketplace of the U.S. dollar.
+Grains are going up due to increased interest in ethanol production and global demand.

-This flow of investment capital from one class of investment to another has been described variously as "hot money", the "flow of money" or in our office simply "the trader's pendulum."
+This flow (and periodic reversal) of capital from one class of investment to another has been described variously as "hot money", the "flow of money" or what we call "the trader's pendulum."

-Recognizing that there is always a class of investment ascending while another peaks and then fades, Fort Wealth Trading Company LLC's aim is to provide traders with the broadest range of investment choices possible.
+Recognizing that there is always a class of investment ascending while another passes its peak and declines, Fort Wealth Trading Company LLC's aim is to provide traders with the broadest range of investment choices possible.

-Whether you wish to trade commodity contracts, commodity options, or even buy physical gold or silver, Fort Wealth is only a phone call away from turning your investment decisions into well executed trades.
+Whether you wish to trade commodity contracts, commodity options, or acquire physical gold or silver, Fort Wealth is only a phone call away from turning your investment ideas and decisions into well-executed trades.

 Investors Please note: There is a risk of loss in trading commodity futures, options and foreign exchange products.
 The lawyers tell us to say that much.
 But we'll go even better.
 Don't invest with money you can't afford to lose.
 Don't invest if a loss could force you to lose your house, not be able to afford meals, etc. Use some sense.
 Investing can and does involve risk.
 In certain positions you can lose more than your original investment.
 Your broker will explain this to you if you're not clear on what we're telling you here.